paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 ## § 4165.
 Remedies for noncompliance
 **(a) Actions by Secretary affecting grant amounts**

-(1) **In general** — Except as provided in subsection (b) of this section, if the Secretary finds after reasonable notice and opportunity for hearing that a recipient of assistance under this chapter has failed to comply substantially with any provision of this chapter, the Secretary shall—
+(1) **In general** — Except as provided in subsection (b), if the Secretary finds after reasonable notice and opportunity for hearing that a recipient of assistance under this chapter has failed to comply substantially with any provision of this chapter, the Secretary shall—

   (A) terminate payments under this chapter to the recipient;